Happy-Ferret/iLib/doc/Backlog.md

     * configuration detailing dates of transition from Julian to Gregorian calendar
     * phone number info and geolocations
     * name configuration
+* Time Zones
+    * Support optional historical time zones as well as the most current.
+If correctness is required, the caller should be able to choose the full (and LARGE!) tz data set.
+    If footprint is more of a problem, the caller should be able to choose the smaller current time zones only (which is the current state of the code).
+    * Support calculation and conversion of time zones using the historical data
+    * Ability to read locale binary tzinfo files if they are available (for example on nodejs or qml)
+        * Allows ilib to use the same info as the OS
+        * Not applicable for web pages obviously
+* List Formatter - DONE
+* Alphabetic Index
+    * create an index per locale, add items to it, and allow caller to get the buckets with the items appropriately sorted
+    * should be based on the same collation data as the collator
+* ES6 support
+    * Backtick string localization?
+(Is this even possible?
+Strings are evaluated before functions are called...)
+    * New classes will be coded with ES6 classes
+        * Depend on BabelJS for polyfill?

 ## Features for the JS Assembly Tool ##